 We appreciate clothing that is easily manipulated for toileting.
 Children are learning to do things for themselves, so please provide clothing that is easy to pull up/down, no snaps, onesies, overalls, or jeans with buttons.
 Your child will receive help, only when it is impossible for them to manage themselves.
-Please see Appendix C for further information on Toilet Learning.
 Please send a spare set of clothing (including underwear and socks) that will be left in your child's cubby.
 Such clothing should be labeled and placed in a plastic bag.
 Children may borrow clothes from our supply if available, but if we do not have the item available, the child may be sent home.
 It is the parent's responsibility to ensure that there is spare clothing (or diapers) in their cubby, so please monitor the supply daily.
 If your child is wearing clothing borrowed from the school, please launder and return it as soon as possible.
 The school will not be financially responsible for lost or stolen personal items (or clothing) brought to school.
 We appreciate and accept clothing donations that have been outgrown.